 TIP OF THE WEEK

 I have successfully avoided this topic for years for a variety of reasons.
 First of all, I find teaching grafting (or Kitchener Stitch) to be a pain.
 I've never found a great way to explain it.
 Some students get the whole Knit Off Purl On, Purl Off Knit On thing but many don't.
-Then there is my general dissatisfaction with the results of grafting in pattern.
+Then there is my general dissatisfaction with the results of grafting in pattern when using it on two separate pieces.
 (A bit of a side note...I can spend hours and hours trying to find a solution to a knitting problem that can not be solved.
 For example, when I knit my first sweater I had trouble getting over the fact that the armhole on the right side was longer since you bind off on the RS of the back and on the left side you bind off on the WS.
 I eventually got over this.)

 I put grafting in pattern in that same category since it always results in a half stitch offset which just drives me crazy.
-I've learned to get over this as well.
-I was working on an infinity scarf for a birthday gift that required grafting in pattern and I stumbled across a video that had the clearest and simplest description of grafting I'd ever encountered.
+(This applies only when grafting two pieces knit separately.
+There is a different technique for something worked in one piece.)
+I was working on a birthday gift that required grafting in pattern and I stumbled across a video that had the clearest and simplest description of grafting I'd ever encountered.
 Jodie Gordon Lucas has a video in her website which I think will click for many knitters.
 (QueenieKnits).
 It covers any combination of stitches you might encounter (except for K1P1 ribbing or garter which are special cases).

 Most Kitchener instructions begin with positioning the stitches to be grafted on two needles, one in front of the other with the wrong sides together.
 Jodie's explanation is to look at the stitches as pairs.
 If they are the same type of stitch (two knits or two purls), you go into the first stitch in the same direction as the type of stitch (knitwise into a knit stitch), then you go into the second stitch in the opposite direction.
 If the two stitches are different, a knit followed by a purl) you go into the the stitches in the same direction and the first stitch determines that direction.